+1 (347) 907-1248

 How long after marriage can you get a green card?

-The timeline to obtain a green card after marriage is after 2 years.
+The timeline to obtain a green card after marriage depends on the process.
+Most applicants receive approval within 10 to 24 months, not simply “after 2 years.”

 What is the current wait time for a green card?